 - Mix gently on medium heat, and check seasoning.

-- Add another dash of cream and turn off the heat.
+- Add a dash of cream and turn off the heat.

 THE SMOKE (DHUNGAR)